objectDisorientedProgrammer/AutoClicker/README.md

 Author: Doug Chidester

 ## Dependencies
-This project uses Gradle 3.4.1 (or newer?) as a build system.
+This project uses Gradle 4.4.1+ as a build system.

 ## Building
 From the project root directory use this build command: